CodeSurge97/Geektext-UI/README.md

 ```
 127.0.0.1 geek.localhost.com
 ```
-Then you need to set the envrionment variable HOST equal to the domain that we specified to do this you must go to the ui folder and find the file package.json go to the line containing "start": "react-scripts start", and add HOST=geek.localhost.com
+Then you need to set the envrionment variable HOST equal to the domain that we specified.
+Go to the ui folder and find the file package.json

+Then go to the line containing "start": "react-scripts start", and add HOST=geek.localhost.com
 ```
 {
   "name": "geektext",